Joshluk3328j/Ai-interview/README.md

-# 🧠 AI Interview System for Remote Hiring
+# 🧠 ViewHire - AI Interview System for Remote Hiring

 This project is an **AI-powered interviewer platform**, ViewHire designed to conduct structured, professional, and insightful interviews — particularly for use in HR.
 It combines real-time avatar interaction, voice and text input, transcript tracking, and automated evaluation to help assess communication skills, emotional readiness, personal growth, and career relevance.